yuki-kimoto/gitprep/old/README_v1.md

     # 1GB
     git config http.postBuffer 1024000000

+### I can't create repository and see error message when I create repository with readme

+If you see the following error message in log/production.log

+    [Wed Feb 12 15:27:02 2014] [error] ...
+Can't execute git commit ...

+you need to set User name and Email of git.
+Please set user.name and user.email.

+    git config --global user.name "gitprep"
+    git config --global user.email "gitprep@example.com"

 ### How to use reverse proxy?

 You can use GitPrep via reverse proxy access